composablesys/collabs/docs/src/advanced/updates.md

 A third pattern accomplishes the same thing as state-based sync but can be more network-efficient.

 Each transaction is uniquely identified by a "causal dot" of the form `(senderID, senderCounter)`.
-A message's "Update" event tells you this ID for its transaction (see [MessageEvent.senderCounter](TODO)), letting you store a map (transaction ID) -> (message).
+A message's "Update" event tells you this ID for its transaction (see [MessageEvent.senderCounter](../api/collabs/interfaces/MessageEvent.html#senderCounter)), letting you store a map (transaction ID) -> (message).

 Then to sync two documents:

-1. Peer A sends its [CRuntime.vectorClock](TODO)/[AbstractDoc.vectorClock](TODO).
+1. Peer A sends its [CRuntime](../api/collabs/classes/CRuntime.html#vectorClock)/[AbstractDoc](../api/collabs/classes/AbstractDoc.html#vectorClock).
 This succinctly encodes all of the transaction IDs that the peer has applied.
 2. Peer B replies with all stored messages whose transaction IDs are missing from Peer A's vector clock.
 Peer B also sends their own vector clock entries that are lower than Peer A's.
 3. Peer A applies the messages from Peer B, and replies with their own stored messages whose transaction IDs are missing from Peer B's vector clock.
 4. Peer B applies the messages from Peer A.